 Citronella oil is actually considered to be mostly safe to use, though of course there are still some precautions that you need to take.
 For example, you should avoid putting 100% pure citronella oil directly on your skin.
 You should also avoid getting it near your eyes, diluted or not.

 You should also avoid ingesting citronella oil.
-It's not poisonous and is unlikely to cause a lot of harm.
-You’ll likely just pass the oil’s components after you digest them.
+It's not poisonous and you’ll likely just pass the oil’s components after you digest them.
 However, pure citronella oil can irritate your throat.

 It’s also important to note that citronella bug sprays do not kill insects, but instead simply repel them.
 Thus, if you want to actually kill mosquitoes, you’ll need to use another product or other techniques to do so effectively.

-Like with other essential oils, you can bring the best out of citronella oil if you use it properly.
+Like with other essential oils, you can bring the best out of citronella essential oil if you use it properly.
 It’s usually best if you use citronella oil with other ingredients to come up with insect-repelling products and effective aromatherapy combinations.
 Take a look at the recipes below to get a better idea of what you can do with citronella oil.

 There are already citronella insect repellent sprays available on the market, but it may also be fun to make your own.
 After all, it’s not that difficult to make, and you can order the ingredients online if you don’t have them on hand.
 Plus, if you make your own, you can be in control of every ingredient that goes into the spray.